Skip to next element

 It is also statically chargeable, which creates other hazards but also makes it susceptible to collection through electrostatic precipitators.
 Under certain conditions, it can be self-igniting.

-According to a review of studies from numerous medical and scientific sources, working in the rubber-manufacturing industry creates many health hazards, including "leukemia, lymphoma, and cancers of the urinary bladder, lung, and stomach."
+According to studies from numerous medical and scientific sources, working in the rubber-manufacturing industry creates many health hazards, including "leukemia, lymphoma, and cancers of the urinary bladder, lung, and stomach."

 In addition, stored indoors rubber can off-gas.
 A common chemical released from car tires is benzene.
 The best way to remove this dangerous gas is with ventilation.
 If you cannot properly ventilate your space, then using an air purifier with high quality activated carbon can adsorb it from the air.